 Prepare a few different hypothetical situations where someone is recruiting somebody else for a task.
 One could be a team member for a project.
 Another could be a marriage partner.
 Whatever the situation is, players get one question to ask – and must decide based on this question whether the potential partner is acceptable to them or not.
-This game gives an insight into how people think, and what they think is important.
+This activity gives participants an insight into how people think, and what they think is important.
 Team members will also learn problem solving skills.
 Lastly, it’s fun!

 2. The Puzzle Market

 Mix some puzzles’ pieces together.
-Split the team into groups, and give each group a portion of the mixed puzzle pieces.
+Split team members into groups, and give each group a portion of the mixed puzzle pieces.
 Each team is given one puzzle that they need to complete – and they must trade pieces with other groups in order to obtain their own.
-The first team to complete their puzzle wins.
-This team building exercise hones negotiating skills, strategic thinking, and is a great way to inject some humor into the workplace.
+The first group to complete their puzzle wins.
+This team building exercise hones negotiating skills, problem solving skills, and strategic thinking.
+It’s also great way to inject some humor into the workplace.

 3. Grab Bag Improv

 Stick some props in bags.
-Divide your team into groups, and have them select a bag at random.
+Divide your team members into groups, and have them select a bag at random.
 They must then create an improv sketch using the props provided.
 Every player must have a speaking role.
-If you want to make the results a lot more unpredictable, don’t give the teams time to prepare – just give them a scenario and set them to work.
-This game is a good ice breaker, communication builder, and a good way to bring quieter team members out of their shell.
+If you want to make the results a lot more unpredictable, don’t give the teams time to prepare – just give them a scenario and send them up on stage.
+This game is a good ice breaker, communication builder, and an effective way to bring quieter team members out of their shell.
 Similar team building exercises can use a “mad libs” approach to scenario building, instead of props.